 The immediate surroundings of the pass are remarkable to visit and are at the very heart of the Vanoise National Park.

-In fact there are many mountain lakes with their pure waters which are worth a visit: the Lac des Assiettes, the Lac Rond or the Lac du Col de la Vanoise.
-Marmots, ibex or chamois are easily visible for this is their homeland.
+In fact, there are many mountain lakes with pure waters worth a visit: the Lac des Assiettes, the Lac Rond or the Lac du Col de la Vanoise.
+Marmots, ibex or chamois are easily visible, for this is their homeland.

-The main hiking track of the old “Salt Route” keeps on going towards Tignes with magnificent views of La Grande Motte (3,653 m), the Maurienne Valley and further on to Italy.
+The main hiking track of the old “Salt Route” continues towards Tignes with magnificent views of La Grande Motte (3,653 m), the Maurienne Valley and further on to Italy.

 On the way back to Pralognan